 The goal of this task is to assess the feasibility of an automated 'smart'-tagging of earthquake-hit buildings as safe or unsafe for users.
-Replacing lengthy and potentially subjective visual-inspection campaigns with data-driven tagging offers the potential for rapid, yet approximate, assessment of the building state in the immediate aftermath of an earthquake.
-Further, monitoring of building responses to ambient and seismic excitations can reduce uncertainties relating to condition assessment, such as those tied to material properties, structural behavior and environmental and ageing conditions.
+The replacement of lengthy and potentially subjective visualinspection campaigns with data-driven tagging offers the potential for approximate, yet rapid, assessment of the building state in the immediate aftermath of an earthquake.
+Further, monitoring of building responses to both ambient and seismic excitations can reduce uncertainties relating to condition assessment, such as those tied to material properties, structural behavior and environmental and ageing conditions.
 Updating of this information though data can assist engineers in updating seismic fragility maps.